GB127/SRC-statistics/README.md

 Type the speedrun username you want to analyse, then hit "enter".
 > Which sr user? niamek

-The script will then be fetching data and can't accept commands during the process.**The more run the user have, the longer the process will be.**
+The script will then be fetching data and can't accept commands during the process.**The more runs the user have, the longer the process will be.**
 > Fetching data...

+**Note:

+**

 Once the process is done, you will be asked an option from the "main menu".
 > What do you want to do?